 4. How will I know if I have to complete prerequisites?

 Before starting the ABSN program, you must complete or show previous completion of seven prerequisite courses within our specified grade requirements.
 You will need to speak to your admissions advisor to see if you have any applicable credits from your past academic experience.

 5. How much time can I expect to be in labs?

 You can expect to be at our program site at least two days a week when it comes time to participate in labs.

-6. How many clinical practice hours will I complete at St. Vincent?
+6. When will I complete clinical rotations at St. Vincent?

-While the exact location and length of each clinical rotation at St. Vincent will vary, you can expect to complete a total of 765 clinical practice hours in a wide variety of health care settings.
+While specific locations and scheduling of each clinical rotation at St. Vincent will vary, you can expect to begin your clinical practice hours during your first semester and continue throughout the ABSN program.

 7. Can I work while attending accelerated nursing school?

 The Leighton School of Nursing advises that ABSN students focus solely on their education given the time and commitment required to complete the accelerated nursing program successfully.

 Every nursing school graduate must take and pass the NCLEX exam to earn RN licensure, which is one of the requirements for joining the nursing workforce.
 BSN programs with high NCLEX pass rates demonstrate a commitment to both student success and the nursing profession.
 Our Leighton School of Nursing consistently yields high BSN NCLEX pass rates for first-time test takers.